 8.4 In no event, whether as a result of breach of contract, breach of warranty, tort liability (including negligence or strict liability), strict liability, or otherwise, shall either party be liable to the other under or with respect to this Agreement for special, indirect, exemplary or consequential losses of any nature whatsoever.

-8.5 TexasHouston, Texas
+8.5 This Agreement, its interpretation and any disputes relating to, arising out of or connected with this Agreement, shall be governed by the laws of the State of Texas, without regard to conflicts of law provisions.
+Any litigation relating to arising out of, or connected with this Agreement shall be first filed with the United States District Court in Houston, Texas, United States.

 ARTICLE 9